stefano-bragaglia/DePYsible/README.md

     pip install virtualenv

-The instructions to create a virtual environment can be found in the section [Compiling DePYsible](#Compiling DePYsible) below.
+The instructions to create a virtual environment can be found [below](#compiling-depysible).

-Virtualenv to sandbox highly suggested.
+Assuming that a virtual environment is available in a folder named `.env`, it is activated by:

+    source ./.env/bin/activate

 #### Obtaining DePYsible